FlowForwarding/lucet/README.md

 dby_bulk:import(json, ".../lucet_design_fig_17_A.json").
 ```

-On the lucet shell you must install the lucet search functions into dobby before doing any operations:
+And on the lucet shell you must install the lucet search functions into dobby before doing any operations:

 ```erlang
 dby:install(lucet).
 ```

+### Check topoilogy import

-2. Verify that the topology is imported:
+Verify that the topology is imported:

 ```erlang
 3> dby:links(<<"PH1">>).